UmerAhmad211/rust-learning-practice/README.md

 This project is a Minesweeper game developed in Rust, aimed at practicing and learning Rust.
 Starting with the basic functionality, will gradually add new features like async programming and modularity as I expand my Rust skills.

 **How to Run:**
-To build and run the Minesweeper game locally:

 **1. Clone the Repository:**
 git clone https://github.com/UmerAhmad211/rust-learning-practice.git